Doing Things Right at the First Time..In Software Engineering

 Severely damaged learning

 Learning (hence continuous improvement) activities are structurally broken as we lure ourselves in to determinism.
 Since frequent experimentation and feedback collection are lacking, divergence from satisfactory (from customer point of view) becomes a stronger threat.

 As it drifts towards waterfallish activities, problems are discovered very late stages, while fixing them becomes costlier.
 (Going back to waterfall)

 Higher lead times, lower efficiency

 Intention of DIRFT involves lower lead times.
 After all, we want to be more efficient, right ?
 However empirical nature of software plays its counter game and no matter how much team try to anticipate, there will always be last-minute drastic changes needed.
-This results in larger deliveries as well.
+Unnatural perfectionism expectation will end up creating worse outcome due to intolerance of experimentations.
+This results in larger deliveries with lower frequency as well.
 Ultimately lead times increase.
 Pressure keeps mounting as results are missing and/or far from being satisfactory.

 Lack of simplicity, abundance of technical debt

-Living solutions get more complex.
+Living solutions become more complex in time anyway.
 Starting with huge complexity carries great risk of early accumulation of technical debt (because we are also adding stuff that we do not really know if we will need)

 Why do organizations fall on it ?